BZoennchen/supercollider-book/_sources/chapters/supercollider/basics.md

 ## Variables and Scope

-Here we encounter the first inconvenient.
+Here we encounter the first inconvenience.
 In [(SC)](https://supercollider.github.io/) there are some special pre-defined variables.
 Each **single character variable** ``[a-z]`` is pre-defined and globally available.
 They are called *Interpreter variables*.